go-chassis/go-chassis/docs/user-guides/microservice.md

 - instance: one process is a micro service instance, instances belong to one micro service
 - service: service is a static information entity in storage, it has instances

-you can consider a project as an micro service, after compile,build and run, it became a micro service instance
+you can consider a project as an micro service, after compile, build and run, it became a micro service instance

 ## Configurations